lsst/ctrl_bps_panda/doc/lsst.ctrl.bps.panda/userguide.rst

 Authenticating
 --------------

 ..
-Describe any plugin specific ascpects of a authentication below if any.
+Describe any plugin specific aspects of a authentication below if any.

 See https://panda.lsst.io for details.